KaiHelli/poe-it/README.md

 ### Project dependencies

 - **`@poe-it`** - The overall project.
-  - `concurrently` - Used to run the frontend and backend concurrently during development.
+  - `npm-run-all` - Used to run the frontend and backend concurrently during development.
 - **`@poe-it/ui`** - The frontend ui-code of the project.
 Currently a template Angular application created through `ng new`.
 No changes have been made.
 - **`@poe-it/api`** - The backend api-code of the project based on `node.js`.
   - `express.js` - Used to ease the development in `node.js`.